 - Arts ISIT has set up an Exam Practice Run course that students can self-enrol in.
 It includes student set up guides and test quizzes that will ensure tools such as Respondus Lockdown Browser, Proctorio and Zoom are compatible with their devices.

 - Be available to your students during the exam

 - To minimize the isolation that can come from remote assessment activities, instructors can connect with their students during the exam through a video conferencing tool.
-Students can write their entire exam in a Zoom or Collaborate Ultra session the instructor has created or the instructor can just make sure they are available through Zoom, so students can drop by with questions.
+Students can write their entire exam in a Zoom session the instructor has created or the instructor can just make sure they are available through Zoom, so students can drop by with questions.

 - Make use of the tech support available for instructors and make sure students are aware of the technical support that is available to them.